btarg/BlazeBot/README.md

 If you're on Linux and you want to be able to easily clone and update BlazeBot, you can use [this script](https://gist.github.com/iCrazyBlaze/c2e4413ba4700083355833100d262d10) which will remove the `BlazeBot` directory if it exists (otherwise it will just say "directory not found") before using the `git clone` command to download the code.
 This has proved really useful for me when I'm using multiple machines.

+To run the script on Windows with [Git Bash](https://git-scm.com/downloads), delete where it says `sudo` and it should run.

 # Setting up and config
 BlazeBot comes with a `config.py` file.
 Here you will add your Discord App token, and add startup extensions.
 You can generate a token at https://discordapp.com/developers/applications/me.